Paul W. Jones: Ambassador to Malaysia (2010–2013)

 Jones was nominated by President Barack Obama for the position of ambassador to Malaysia on July 12, 2010.
 He was confirmed by the United States Senate on August 5, 2010, and he was sworn in by Secretary of State Hillary Clinton in Washington, D.C., on September 8.
 Jones arrived in Malaysia on September 13 and presented his Letter of Credence from President Obama to the then King of Malaysia, Sultan Mizan Zainal Abidin, at the Palace on October 18, 2010.

 In his role as ambassador, Jones has emphasized strengthening ties between the United States and Malaysia in education and exchanges, science and technology, trade and investment, entrepreneurship, and security.
 During Jones' tenure, both Secretary of State Clinton and United States Secretary of Defense Robert Gates separately made their first ever visits to Malaysia in November 2010.

 Return to the United States (2013–2015)

 After serving as ambassador, Jones returned to the United States joining the U.S. Department of State in the Bureau of European and Eurasian Affairs.
-He served as the Principle Deputy Assistant Secretary from 2013-2015.
+He served as the Principle Deputy Assistant Secretary from 2013 to 2015.
 He was responsible for all aspects of U.S. policy and operations in Europe, particularly Russia and Ukraine.
 In this role, he was particularly well known for his interest in cooperation among the Arctic nations.